eclab/grains/info/grains.md

 ## PROGMEM

 PROGMEM is a C macro which allows you to store constant data in the 32K code space of the 328P.
-Any large const table or array should be stored this way.
+Any large const array should be stored this way.
 This includes sound waves, wavetables, pitch to frequency lookup tables, you name it.

 Mozzi instead uses a macro called CONSTTABLE\_STORAGE.
 This allows Mozzi to switch to the proper const storage mechanism depending on the platform.
 For the 328P it just gets expanded to PROGMEM.